cbrennanpoole/Qualitative-Self/README.md

 DISPATCH SUPERVISOR
 `<br>
 Newnan, GA  | Mar 2013 - Oct 2013 <br>
+1. Stream-line processes within the supply chain and within the internal, inter-departmental operations and customer service team
+2. Provide Total Customer Satisfaction by providing a more enjoyable service experience with team members, drivers, delivery partners, warehouse associates, third-party vendors, & most importantly, the customer
-1. Provide pipeline management and logistics analysis for rail, truck-load, and less than load (LTL) customers eliminating no less than $60,000 in shipping expense for customers.
+3. Provide pipeline management and logistics analysis for rail, truckload, and less than load (LTL) customers eliminating no less than $60,000 in shipping expense for customers
-2. Accurate and expedient data entry into terminal operating systems and end of shift report monitoring to ensure operation maintains guaranteed 99.4% on-time service standard.
+4. Ensure company resources are most profitably utilized and assigned to customer orders in a way that keep company commitments to customers and drivers
+5. Maintain direct contact with various departments within the organization to coordinate and increase the efficiency driver, truck and trailer assignments
+6. Supervise local drivers and plan current as well as future run schedules while aligning drivers and coverage for runs
+7. Spot quote customer business in a way that maximizes company revenue and resource utilization.Communicated any delays due to weather or other emergencies to the appropriate party to maintain client satisfaction rating of above 98.5%

 ---

 #### Saia LTL Freight Inc <br>

-`
-TERMINAL OPERATIONS MANAGER
+`TERMINAL OPERATIONS MANAGER`<br>
-`<br>
 Ellenwood, GA | Jul 2011 - Feb 2013 <br>
 1. Design, Develop, and implement daily ops plan to ensure 98.6% on-time service standard.
     - Consisting of approximately 650,000 to 1.5 million pounds of overnight due-service origin freight, and
     - Approximately 4 to 6 million pounds in-bound break tonnage due-in nightl
     - Associate shift composition of
-        1. 100-125 hourly dock associates,
+    100-125 hourly dock associates,
         2. No less than 120 line-haul drivers,
         3. Over 100 local drivers and totaling
         4. Nearly 400 Atlanta domicile associates.